Real-World Protection Test February-May 2021

 Preparation for every testing day

-Every morning, any available security software updates are downloaded and installed, and a new base image is made for that day.
-Before each test case is carried out, the products have some time to download and install newer updates which have just been released, as well as to load their protection modules (which in several cases takes some minutes).
+Every morning, any available security software updates are manually downloaded and installed.
+Before each test case is carried out, the products have some time to download and install automatically newer updates which have just been released, as well as to load their protection modules (which in several cases takes some minutes).
 If a major signature update for a product is made available during the day, but fails to download/install before each test case starts, the product will at least have the signatures that were available at the start of the day.
 This replicates the situation of an ordinary user in the real world.

 Testing Cycle for each malicious URL